 This graphic highlights the connection between political sentiment and Islamophobia in Switzerland.
 To find out more about views on Islam in times of terrorism, see Darius Farman and Enzo Nussio’s recent addition to the CSS’ Analyses in Security Policy series here.
 For more CSS charts and graphics, click here.

-This article was originally published by IPI Global Observatory on 27 February 2018.
+This article was originally published by Geopolitical Futures (GPF) on 3 May 2018.

-This article was originally published by Geopolitical Futures on 26 January 2018.
+This article was originally published by Political Violence @ a Glance on 12 April 2018.

-This article was originally published by IPI Global Observatory on 26 January 2018.
+This article was originally published by the German Institute for International and Security Affairs (SWP) on 14 April 2018.

 Russia has mounted its anti-access/area denial (A2/AD) footprint in the Levant and also boosted the Syrian Arab Air Defense Force’s capabilities.
 Syrian skies now remain a heavily contested combat airspace and a dangerous flashpoint.
 Moreover, there is another grave threat to monitor at low altitudes.
 Throughout the civil war, various non-state armed groups have acquired advanced man-portable air defense systems (MANPADS), which pose a menacing challenge not only to the deployed forces, but also to commercial aviation around the world.
 In the face of these threats, NATO needs to draw key lessons-learned from the contemporary Russian operational art, and more importantly, to develop a new understanding in order to grasp the emerging reality in Syria.
 Simply put, control of the Syrian airspace is becoming an extremely crucial issue, and it will be a determining factor for the war-torn country’s future status quo.